nasa/ziggy/doc/user-manual/instances-panel.md

 #### Instances

 A pipeline instance is just what it sounds like: it's a single instance of one of the pipelines defined in the `pd-*.xml` files.
 Recall that the sample pipeline has 4 nodes: data receipt, permuter, flip, and averaging.
-When you pressed the `Fire!` button, Ziggy created a copy of that pipeline, in a form that Ziggy knows how to execute.
+When you pressed the `Start` button, Ziggy created a copy of that pipeline, in a form that Ziggy knows how to execute.

 Each instance has a unique ID number, with instance 1 being the first (so 1-based, not 0-based).
 The instance contains its own copies of all the parameter sets used in the pipeline, and these are stored permanently.
 Thus, even if you later change the values of some parameters, the copies that were made for the instance won't change.